How To Crate Train an Australian Shepherd

 Slowly introduce your Australian Shepherd to the crate.
 This is a key step to the crate training of your dog.
 Doing this quickly will seem forced and might ruin the entire crate experience for your Aussie.

 Place the crate in a room where you spend a lot of time.
-This will give some time to your dog to get used to the idea of seeing it there.
+This will give some time for your dog to get used to the idea of seeing it there.
 The Aussie is a curious breed.

 It may even begin to investigate the crate on its own.
 If it doesn’t, you can take a more gradual approach to introduce the crate.